oneeve8/kobble-data/content/Tutorial2.md

 A public GitHub account is free.

-A private GitHub account has a small fee.
+There is a small charge for a private GitHub account.

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.